October 9, 2020

-Authors of accepted papers will be notified on October 1st, 2019.
-Upon notification, we ask that authors of accepted papers deanonymize their works, make any final changes, host their paper on the web (for instance, on arXiv), and then submit a link to where the paper is hosted to the workshop organizers by October 14th, 2019.
-This website will then host a collection of these links.
+Authors of accepted papers will be notified on October 23rd, 2020.
+Upon notification, we ask that authors of accepted papers deanonymize their works, make any final changes, host their paper on the web (for instance, on arXiv), and then submit a link to where the paper is hosted to the workshop organizers by December 1st, 2020.
+The workshop website will then be updated with links to accepted papers.

 Note that accepted papers will not be formally published.
 This means that:

 Authors can retain full copyright of their works

 Work contained in accepted papers are not precluded to be published in other research venues